doramarcec/HER2-breast-cancer-modelling/README.md

 ```

 This generates the following heatmap.
 The green regions represent the active ("ON") state of the nodes on the Y-axis, whereas the red regions represent inactive ("OFF") states, over a course of 10 iterations, considered as arbitrary time points.<br/>

 ![Fig1-no-inhibitors](https://github.com/user-attachments/assets/4d1d28e3-37d6-4668-9ab6-11590cf72740)

+From this model simulation, we can see that the HER2+ breast cancer cell survival rate is quite high, as Survival node is active throughout all time points, representing a 100% survival rate.

+## Trastuzumab